YeThor/Pin-Github/README.md

 # Pin-Github

-This is the chrome extension that save your own sub fields and apply them when you create an issue or modify a PR.
+This is the chrome extension that save sub fields like template and add them when you create an issue or modify a PR.

 With this chrome extension, you can do:
 - create a new issue with sub fields automatically.